TedwardCz/Icharus/steps/QualifyRealtyLead/Implementation/ENVIRONMENT_CONFIG.md

 ## Configuration Loading

 The application uses runtime configuration loading that:
-1. Loads base settings from the local App.config
+1. Loads base settings from the centralized App.config
 2. Overrides with environment-specific settings from the centralized config files
 3. Maps DEV environment to use App.Debug.config for consistency